Programmable heralded linear optical generation of two-qubit states: Two-qubit entangled states

-We study two types of compact linear optical schemes, shown in Fig.~\ref{fig:fig_1}.
-The schemes use four indistinguishable photons and differ by a measurement pattern used to herald successful generation events: 1) the scheme shown in Fig.~\ref{fig:fig_1}a exploits a $6$-by-$6$ multiport interferometer and two-mode heralding measurement, in which two photodetectors D1 and D2 measure auxiliary modes labeled as "a1" and "a2" and 2) the scheme shown in Fig.~\ref{fig:fig_1}b exploits a smaller ($5$-by-$5$) multiport interferometer and it relies on single-mode heralding and needs only one photodetector D. The states produced by these two types of schemes are heralded by the measured patterns $|\mathbf{d}\rangle_a=|1\rangle_{a1}|1\rangle_{a2}$ and $|\mathbf{d}\rangle_a=|2\rangle_{a}$, respectively.
-We denote these schemes as two-mode and single-mode heralded, respectively.
+We study two types of compact linear optical scheme, as shown in Fig.~\ref{fig:fig_1}.
+The schemes use four indistinguishable photons and differ by the measurement pattern used to herald successful generation events: (1) the scheme shown in Fig.~\ref{fig:fig_1}(a) uses a six-by-six multiport interferometer and two-mode heralding measurement, in which two photodetectors, D1 and D2, measure auxiliary modes labeled as ``a1" and ``a2"; (2) the scheme shown in Fig.~\ref{fig:fig_1}(b) uses a smaller (five-by-five) multiport interferometer and it relies on single-mode heralding and needs only one photodetector, D. The states produced by these two schemes are heralded by the measured patterns $|\mathbf{d}\rangle_a=|1\rangle_{a1}|1\rangle_{a2}$ and $|\mathbf{d}\rangle_a=|2\rangle_{a}$, respectively.
+We denote these schemes as the ``two-mode-heralded sceme" and the ``single-mode-heralded scheme," respectively.